IamNaN/imagedrop/README.md

 ## Alternatives

 There are alternatives to ImageDrop.
-I wanted to keep things small and very simple.
 While experimenting, I found a cool way to let CSS do the heavy lifting.
+I want to keep things small and very simple.

-That may not be enough for your purposes.
-You might need to drop multiple files onto the same control, realtime back-end processing, or to display upload progress.
-Here are some:
+This may not be enough for your purposes.
+You might need to drop multiple files, do realtime back-end processing, display upload progress, etc. Here are some alternatives:

 * [jQuery File Upload](http://blueimp.github.io/jQuery-File-Upload/)